dim-lang/dim/README.md

-# shepherd programming languge
+# Shepherd Programming Languge

-shepherd - a modern, object-oriented, high performance programming language.
+Shepherd - a modern, object-oriented, high performance programming language.

 ## Why shepherd?

-shepherd is a programming language crossed multiple platforms with friendly features and high performance.
-Grammar is designed combining object-oriented and functional programming, compact memory layout based on [LLVM](https://llvm.org/) backend, compile or interpret as needed.
+Shepherd is a programming language crossed multiple platforms with friendly features and high performance.
+Shepherd is designed combining object-oriented and functional programming, compact memory layout based on [LLVM](https://llvm.org/) backend, compile or interpret as needed.
 Here're topics we want to introduce:

 #### Object-Oriented
 #### Functional Programming